bornsql/azureblobstoragesync/README.md

 Azure Blob Storage Backup is a feature built right into SQL Server, but it is only available in SQL Server 2012 Service Pack 1 CU 2 and higher.

-Furthermore, there is no ability in any version of SQL Server prior to 2016, to back up to more than one location simultaneously.
+Furthermore, prior to SQL Server 2016, there is no way to back up to more than one location simultaneously.
 You have to choose between local backups or Azure Blob Storage.
 It is not possible to pick both.
 This is especially problematic if you perform Differential Backups.

 **AzureBlobStorageSync** is a free tool that allows you to continue backing up your database locally, for any version of SQL Server, and synchronise your files to Azure Blob Storage on a schedule of your choosing.